judka-uriel/uriel-book/uriel_en.md

 understanding of the Torah, adding nothing and subtracting nothing — even better and more accurately than the Orthodoxes, following the spirit of the Torah.

-All the lengthy descriptions of Sabbath prohibition details with often strained and unfounded explanations can be replaced by one general principle, the meaning of which can be expressed in one phrase —
-**ON SHABBAT, ANY ACTIVITY INVOLVING DECISION-MAKING IS FORBIDDEN**.
+All the lengthy descriptions of Sabbath prohibition details with often strained and unfounded explanations can be replaced with one general principle, the meaning of which can be expressed in one phrase — **ON SHABBAT, ANY ACTIVITY INVOLVING DECISION-MAKING IS FORBIDDEN**.
 All 39 melakhot are covered by this Torah principle, and on its basis it's possible to answer any question concerning the prohibition of any action on